ktogias/gitlab-kaniko/README.md

 let Gitlab CI runners build your own copy of the image fully under your control.
 The scripts in this project do not contain any hardcoded stuff.
-Everything is taken from the build environment, so after forking and running the CI pipeline you should be up and running.
+Everything is taken from the build environment, so after forking and running the CI pipeline you should end up with the image in the container registry of your forked project.

 If you want your image to be pushed to an external container registry, e.g. the [Docker Hub](https://hub.docker.com), you can set the following environment